Facebook gets ‘thumbs up’ for nurse recruitment

 Similar Facebook advertising for a nurse and midwife recruitment day in October 16 had reached over 44,000 Nurses and Midwives and generated 206 event responses, 185 registered as interested and 50 confirmed as attending.

-In just 11 days of promotion, the advertising reached 32,635 targeted and relevant healthcare professionals, receiving 220 event responses – either interested or confirmed as attending.
+In just 11 days of promotion, the advertising reached 32,635 relevant healthcare professionals, receiving 220 event responses – either interested or confirmed as attending.

 On the day, 44 people attended, resulting in 14 job offers, as well as a further four follow-up interviews, potentially filling a total of 18 roles from one single event – the majority of which being nurse positions.